kovzol/geogebra-discovery/docs/technical.md

 GeoGebra's official translation system is a closed source application that maintains a database of translation strings.
 Here we store a copy of a new script, [patch.py](patch.py), to add extra entries to the database.
+Also, temporarily here is a copy of [properties/views.py](views.py) that catches an unwanted exception.

 ## Giac's thread on Linux